simonandreashuber/intlang/README.md

 A small functional language called intlang, that I came up with (wow super original, I know) to get some experience with writing a Parser.
 This is about trying and probably getting a bunch of things wrong but learn from the mistakes.

+As of now it has Lexer, Parser, Interpreter and some Tests :)

 ## Syntax by Example
 ```
 let sqr = \x. x * x;